DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Introduction

 One straightforward approach to overcome such challenge is to use domain decomposition techniques, where the entire domain is split into several sub-domains by the interfaces and each subdomain is approximated using an individual neural network.
 The initial attempt at domain decomposition was made by conservative-PINNs (CPINNs) \cite{jagtap2020conservative}, followed by the subsequent work extended-PINNs (XPINNs) \cite{jagtap2021extended} proposed by Rassi et al. Then Wu et al. \cite{wu2022inn} proposed interfaced neural networks (INN) to improve the efficiency and accuracy for domain decomposition techniques.
 He et al. \cite{he2022mesh} applied domain decomposition to solve 3D elliptic interface problems.
 Yu et al. \cite{diao2023solving} used CPINNs to solve multi-material problems in solid mechanics.
-Jang et al. \cite{jang2024partitioned} applied augmented Lagrangian term to accelerate the convergence for soling interface problems via domain decomposition techniques.
-For solving fracture problems, Wang et al. \cite{wang2022cenn} proposed conservative energy method (CENN) to employ domain decomposition within DEM framework, which successfully simulated mode III crack and heterogeneous problems.
+Jang et al. \cite{jang2024partitioned} applied augmented Lagrangian term to accelerate the convergence for solving interface problems.
+Domain decomposition techniques are then be employed to solve fracture mechanics problems.
+Wang et al. \cite{wang2022cenn} proposed conservative energy method (CENN) to employ domain decomposition within DEM framework, which successfully simulated mode III crack and heterogeneous problems.
 Gu et al. \cite{gu2023enriched} incorporated enrichment functions to precisely capture the singular crack-tip field and calculate the stress intensity factors (SIFs) of 2D in-plane cracks.
 Then the same technique is utilized to solve interface fracture problems \cite{gu2024interface} and fatigue crack growth \cite{chen2024crack}.